 ... our fondest and enduring memories of Mike will be of the many, but alas all to infrequent, times when we were simply just in his company sharing the craic.
 He was one of life's natural raconteurs with an encyclopaedic mind which was crammed with stories - most of which were spiced with his wicked sense of humour and fun.
 He was a lovely, honest and genuine "bloke" and it was an immense privilege to have known him.
 He'll be greatly missed.- The Wilson Family

-I first saw Mike 40 years or so ago, as part of the Watersons in what i distinctly recall being billed as a farewell performance at that powerful symbol of British folk music, the all-night, alcohol-free Les Cousins club in Soho.
+That is what others have said.
+As for me, I first saw Mike 40 years or so ago, as part of the Watersons in what I distinctly recall being billed as a farewell performance at that powerful symbol of British folk music, the all-night, alcohol-free Les Cousins club in Soho.

 The last time I saw him was a few years ago at the Celtic Connections festival in Glasgow.
 He sang with that glorious Yorkshire voice of his and chatted happily at the bar even though we had never previously met.